 Pros and Cons of Medicare Coverage from UnitedHealthcare

 One of the pros of opting for UnitedHealthcare is the company’s size.
-According to the Kaiser Family Foundation, it has more Medicare Advantage enrollees than any other company by a significant option.
+According to a study from 2020, it has more Medicare Advantage enrollees than any other company.
 This is due in part to its diversity of options and availability across the country.

 But there are some cons as well.
 While it is the larger company, UnitedHealthcare has ranked behind Humana and several other companies in customer satisfaction.
 And according to the Star Tribune, UHC was sanctioned in 2021 by the U.S. Centers for Medicare & Medicaid Services for not spending enough of its premium revenue on medical benefits.